"I made an organic joke on Facebook... nobody got it."

 Dabbling in Facebook ads, especially for the first time, can feel scary.
 Why?
 Because you're going to spend money, and you want to make sure you're getting an ROI or Return On Investment.

 But it's worth it!
 I mentioned the benefits and for sure, you want to achieve those for your online store, too.
-And you can do that by creating effective Facebook ads.
+And you can do that by creating effective and optimized Facebook ads.

 So, if you're going to launch your Facebook ad campaign, use these examples to know what things you should do and what not.